 She is a member of SNHU's University Curriculum Committee, Curriculum Development Student Award and Recognition Institutional Research Review Board and Committee Chair, University Promotion Committee.

 Dr. Ravi V. Pandit joined SNHU in 1999.
 He is a professor of hospitality business and the director of the Bachelor of Applied Science in Hospitality Administration (BASHA) program.
-He serves as the program coordinator and chair of the Department of Hospitality Business.
+He serves as the program coordinator Department of Hospitality Business.
 His twenty years of industry experience in the U.S. and overseas as well as his research experience keep him current in his field.

 Pandit received an Associate of Arts from Essex Community College, Baltimore MD; a Bachelor of Arts in Economics from University of Bombay, St Xavier’s College, Bombay India; a Master of Science in Hotel and Resort Management from the Rochester Institute of Technology, Rochester, NY; and his Doctor of Philosophy in Marketing from Pennsylvania State University.